 It has also been divided into 10 tracks for easy navigation.
 Furthermore, it has a gorgeous new cover by artist Rebecca Sorge (that’s “Sorge” like “George,” not “Sor-jah” like “Georgia”).

-We’ve also created an exciting new Companion Reader (PDF now available, paperback edition coming in October) with colorful illustrations of these classic stories, plus instructions and a script so kids can stage their own play!
+We’ve also created an exciting new Companion Reader with colorful illustrations of these classic stories, plus instructions and a script so kids can stage their own play!

 (And yes, we included directions about “How to do Stage Combat without actually stabbing anyone.”)